-Choosing the right NDIS WA provider for your teen or young adult will help them get the support they need to live the life they want.
+Choosing the right NDIS WA provider for your teen or adult will help them get the support they need to live the life they want.
 But finding and comparing the different NDIS providers, and what they offer, can be a confusing process.
 Getting the right information and doing your own research is really important.

 Below is our summary guide to help you find and assess the right NDIS WA provider for your family.
 For more information, handy lists of questions to ask and a support provider comparison table to help you assess your shortlist, feel free to download our workbook for parents ‘How to choose the right NDIS Provider for teens and young adults’.